 In men, the level of FSH produced remains constant.
 Men’s pituitary glands are constantly releasing small amounts of hormone in order to regulate sperm development.

-To determine levels of FSH, a blood test is performed.
-This test is known as a FSH test, and the results indicate the level of FSH present in the body.
+To determine the levels of FSH, a blood test is performed.
+This test is known as an FSH test, and the results indicate the level of FSH present in the body.
 For women, the level of FSH is analyzed along with the stage in her menstrual cycle and age in order to provide insight into her ovarian reserve and functioning.
 Ovarian reserve refers to the number of viable eggs she has remaining, indicating her remaining fertility potential.
 For men, FSH levels have no rise or fall pattern, therefore the test can be completed at any point.
 The FSH test will indicate the functioning of the testicles and sperm production, primarily the sperm count.

 FSH tests are typically conducted as a component of infertility testing, to diagnose the cause preventing conception from occurring.
 Additionally, FSH may be measured to evaluate issues with menstrual periods, such as irregular periods or absent periods.
 An abnormal FSH level may be high or low.

 In women, abnormally high levels of FSH indicate that menopause has occurred.
-If the woman is under the age of 40, this may indicate an premature loss of ovarian function.
+If the woman is under the age of 40, this may indicate a premature loss of ovarian function.
 For men, high levels indicate the testicles are not functioning properly, possibly due to: